Federal Financial Aid

 Pell Grant: Regularly enrolled degree-seeking students in an undergraduate program may be eligible for the Federal Pell Grant Program.
 The amount of the Pell grant is dependent upon need as determined by the results of the FAFSA application, costs, and enrollment status as determined by federal guidelines.
 The amount varies from year to year.

 Federal Direct Loan Program

 Eligibly for the Federal Direct Student Loan is not based on credit history, unless the student has defaulted on a previous federal student loan or owes a repayment for an over-award of an undergraduate federal grant.
 The student must be making satisfactory academic progress (SAP) in order to qualify for this program (see explanation below).

 First-time Loan borrowers at Guilford must complete online entrance counseling, sign a Master Promissory Note (MPN), and complete the Annual Student Loan Acknowledgment online at www.studentaid.gov prior to disbursement of loan funds.
 If a student is selected for Federal Verification, additional documents will need to be completed prior to disbursement of funds.
 In addition, all federal loan recipients must complete an exit counseling session upon graduation, withdrawal, or otherwise cease to be enrolled on at least a half-time basis.

-Disbursements of federal loans take place no sooner than the second week of the 12 week session start date (if timely application was made and all requirements are met).
+Disbursement of federal loans take place after the add/drop period (if timely application was made and all requirements are met).
 If a student withdraws from classes, a refund may be due the student, and/or a “return of federal funds” calculation completed that may require some of the loan proceeds to be returned to the lender or paid back by the student.
 See the Return of Title IV Funds policy for more information.
 Any student who receives financial aid funds, but does not attend any of the classes for which the disbursement was made is required to have the entire amount returned to the funding entity immediately.
-This is done by returning the payment received to Guilford College.
-Guilford will, in turn, return it to the funding entity on the student’s behalf.
+Guilford will send the aid payments to the funding entity on the student’s behalf.
 This may result in a balance due the university.